The European market potential for avocados

 Still room for growth in consumption

-Avocados are appreciated because it is a unique and healthy product (oleaginous or oil containing fruit) with many culinary applications.
-But compared to other high-demand regions, European consumption is still underdeveloped.
+Avocados are appreciated because they are a unique and healthy product.
+Avocados contain oil and have many culinary applications.
+However, compared to North America, European consumption is still underdeveloped.

 Tip: